Lawizer Logo

 Founder details, roles, and equity distribution

-Decision-making mechanisms and exit clauses
+Decision-making mechanisms and voting rights

 Contributions (monetary, intellectual property, or assets)